What OCSA Certification Confirms

 Certification Badges

-Certified operators will receive an official OCSA certification badge appropriate to their level:
+Certified operators may display the official OCSA certification badge(s) corresponding to their current level:

-• Certified badge (baseline compliance)
+• Certified badge (baseline)

 • Silver badge (Certified + Silver)